junhyukee/Apollo-Notes-Backend/README.md

-# LambdaNotes GraphQL Backend
+# Apollo Notes Backend
-To be used with Lambda Notes, code mostly taken from Stephen Grider's Lyrical Repo
+To be used with [Apollo Notes](https://github.com/junhyukee/Apollo-Notes).